How do Heat Pumps Work?

 The outdoor unit contains a coil and a fan.
-The coil operates as a condenser or an evaporator, depending on which mode the heat pump is running in.
+The coil operates as a condenser or an evaporator, depending on which mode the heat pump is operating in.
 The fan blows outside air over the coil to facilitate the heat exchange.

 The indoor unit, commonly referred to as the air handler unit, is like the outdoor unit in that it contains a coil and a fan.
 The coil operates as a condenser or an evaporator, depending on which mode the heat pump is operating in.
 The fan moves air across the coil and through the ducts in the home.

 Refrigerant is the substance that absorbs and rejects heat as it circulates through the heat pump system.

 The compressor pressurizes the refrigerant and moves it through the heat pump system.

 The reversing valve reverses the flow of the refrigerant, allowing the heat pump system to switch between heating and cooling.